wncc/learners-space/Python/Week 6/README.md

 * Optionally, you can also checkout this link for reading tutorials - **[Selenium WebDriver Tutorials](https://www.guru99.com/selenium-tutorial.html)**.
 Keep in mind that this link also covers advanced tutorials on selenium webdrivers, so if you want to explore more of Selenium, you can go through them.

 ## Assignment 6 - Automate Spotify with Python
+For this week's assignment, you have 2 options to choose from and you have to submit atleast one of them.

+### Intermediate Assignment
+Here you will be implementing a Desktop Notifier for Covid19 which displays latest update of coronavirus in India.
+You will be requesting data from this [website](https://www.worldometers.info/coronavirus/country/india/), use beautifulsoup to parse the data and then display a desktop notification.
+To get a detailed guide on the project checkout this **[reference](https://www.youtube.com/watch?v=BtiZOyOZ_RQ)**

+### Advanced Assignment
-For this week's assignment, you will be implementing a basic project in Python which takes a YouTube music video link, searches for the song title in Spotify and adds it to a playlist.
+Here you will be implementing a project in Python which takes a YouTube music video link, searches for the song title in Spotify and adds it to a playlist.

 What you need for the assignment -
 * **YouTube Data API** - This will be used for getting all the videos and playlists on YouTube.
 * **YouTube-dl Library** - This will be used for getting the artist and the song name from a youtube video.
 * **Spotify Web API** - This will be used for searching a song name on Spotify and then adding it to Liked Songs.

+To familiarize yourself with the Youtube API, go to this **[Python Youtube API tutorial](https://www.youtube.com/watch?v=th5_9woFJmk&t=803s)**
+To familiarize yourself with the Spotufy API, go to this **[Python Spotify API tutorial](https://www.youtube.com/watch?v=aKARFU_cvfk&t=389s)**
+To see detailed step by step instructions of the project, checkout this **[reference](https://www.youtube.com/watch?v=R3XgZ__jQxw&t=693s)**